godly-devotion/charge-limiter/README.md

 ## Description

 This app modifies a parameter called `BCLM` (presumably "Battery Charge Level Max") in the SMC which limits the charge of the battery to a set value.
+It also modifies a parameter called `BFCL` ("Battery Final Charge Level") which controls the MagSafe LED indicator light to display the correct status.

 The source code can be viewed by opening `src/Charge Limiter.app` in Apple's Script Editor.
 It is written in Javascript Application Scripting (or JXA).